NeotropicSAS/gantt-chart-for-vaadin-flow/README.md

 ## Disclaimer

-Ace Editor and Vaadin trademarks are property of their respective owners.
+IBM Gantt Chartt and Vaadin trademarks are property of their respective owners.
 Neotropic SAS is not affiliated in any way to these companies.
 Use this component at your own risk.